The Best Cheese & Appetizer Pairings for Champagne

 Sparkling Wine and Cheese Pairings

 As noted above, Champagne pairs well with buttery and earthy foods.
-It stands to reason, then, that triple-cream soft cheeses (brie, Camembert) would be the perfect match…and they are!
+It stands to reason, then, that triple-cream soft cheeses would be the perfect match…and they are!
 But there are more great cheese pairings with Champagne and other sparkling wines.

-Finally, there’s something about Wisconsin’s original Colby cheese that makes it a definite winner with sparkling wines.
+- Colby: There’s something about Wisconsin’s original Colby cheese that makes it a definite winner with sparkling wines.
 Maybe it’s the mild flavor and lower acidity, or maybe it’s the tiny holes reminiscent of Champagne’s tiny bubbles.
 (You’ve got Don Ho stuck in your head now, don’t you?
 You’re welcome.)

 OK, let’s say you’re not doing anything fancy and can’t afford Champagne for your celebration.
 Champagne, after all, legally refers only to those sparkling wines made in the traditional méthode champenoise from certain grapes in the Champagne region of France.
 Not to worry: these pairings are perfectly fine with other sparkling wines, like Spain’s cava, Italy’s prosecco or Asti spumante, or, of course, California sparkling wine (no longer called “champagne” as of 2006).